Extending the scope of the small-ball method

 \end{Definition} All that a small-ball condition implies is that $f$ does not assign too much weight to a small neighbourhood of $0$; it does not mean that $f$ has a well behaved tail, and in particular, it does not exclude the possibility that $f$ does not have any moment beyond the second one.
 As it happens, a small-ball condition is enough to ensure that the lower bound \eqref{eq:intro-lower} holds with very high probability for a well-chosen constant $c$.
 Indeed, a standard binomial estimate shows that with probability at least $1-2\exp(-c_1\delta N)$,

 therefore, on that event,

 0.4cm

 This overwhelming difference between the upper and lower bounds on $\frac{1}{N}\sum_{i=1}^N f^2(X_i)$ motivated the introduction of the \emph{small-ball method} \cite{MR3364699,MenACM}.
-The small-ball method led to a lower bound on \eqref{eq:standard-lower-1}, under the assumption that class in question satisfies a small-ball property---that there are constants $\kappa>0$ and $0<\delta <1$ such that for every $f \in F$, $Pr(|f| \geq \kappa \|f\|_{L_2}) \geq \delta$.
-To formulate this fact, recall that ${\rm star}(H,f)$ denotes the star-shaped hull of $H$ with $f$, that is,
+It has led to a lower bound on \eqref{eq:standard-lower-1} under the assumption that the class in question satisfies a small-ball property---that there are constants $\kappa>0$ and $0<\delta <1$ such that for every $f \in F$, $Pr(|f| \geq \kappa \|f\|_{L_2}) \geq \delta$.
+To formulate this lower bound let